 The Health Professions Shadowing Program (HPSP) is a two-week residential program for students from groups who are underrepresented in health care.
 Students accepted into the program spend over thirty hours shadowing providers at UW Health and affiliated area clinics, visiting healthcare facilities and learning about current trends in health care from providers in the community.
 The program supports students who are first generation, ethnic and racial minorities, from rural areas or socioeconomically disadvantaged backgrounds.
 HPSP takes place each year in the first two weeks of August.

-The Center for Pre-Health Advising offers Canvas courses for applicants.
-They are resource libraries that give guidance on every dimension of applications to health professions programs that we could think of.
-Dr. Dija Selimi has written and runs these courses.
+The Center for Pre-Health Advising offers Canvas courses that provide guidance and support as you learn about and apply to health professions programs.
+Each course is a incredible resource library for your application.
+Dr. Dija Selimi writes and runs them and is available for questions through the courses.
 Please talk with a CPHA advisor about being enrolled.
-You can also email us at email@example.com to inquire.
+You can also email us at firstname.lastname@example.org to inquire.
 We currently offer the following:

 And we are developing: